 1. Analyze and assess

-The first step in figuring out the perfect blend of flexible workers is to take stock of the current situation.
-A great way to do this is by conducting an analysis of the organization’s strategic position.
+The first step is to take stock of the current situation.
+A great way to do this is by conducting an analysis of the organization's strategic position.
 Analyze the organizational structure.
 Analyze the requirements needed to meet business objectives.
 Assess the general labor market.
 Take a close look at employment trends.
 Ideally, you conduct a gap analysis and forecast labor demand.
 This will ensure any staffing decisions are based on verifiable data.
 Create a three- to five-year plan.

 2. Use workforce analytic tools